dominikbechstein/serverstat/README.md

 3. Type in your console:

         npm start
-4. Then type in your browser <https://localhost:60000/>
+4. Open your browser with <https://localhost:60000/>

 Please write bug reports and feature requests or do pull requests.